Azure/LabServices/Lab_Management/PowerShell/Quota/Readme.md

 # Introduction
-This script is used to check the Azure Lab Services quotas across all regions for a specific subscription.
+This script is used to calculate how many cores are needed in each family for the Lab Services virtual machine sizes.
+This is commonly used when requesting additional quota for Azure Lab Services.
 The results can be saved to a CSV file along with displayed to the console.

 ## Prerequisites
 - [Azure PowerShell module](https://docs.microsoft.com/powershell/azure)